 The spatial pattern of SCRs earthquakes is usually a series of clusters, although linear patterns have often been delineated within these clusters.
 For example, on a large scale, the seismicity in New Madrid zone appears to be clustered but within the zone, there is an obvious NE alignment along the Reelfoot rift zone (Talwani, 1989).
+Al-Banna (1996) concluded that the active seismic area (cluster) is an area of intersection of many seismic strip sources.

-To study the spatial distribution of the historical SCRs earthquakes, we appreciated the approximate locations for the events that were felt at the known cities and we excluded the events that were felt at regions or countries such as at Iraq, Syria, ...etc., because an acceptable determination of their location is impossible.
+To study the spatial distribution of the historical SCRs earthquakes, we appreciated the approximate locations for the events that were felt at the known cities and we excluded the events that were felt at regions or countries such as at Iraq, Syria, ...etc., because an acceptable determi-nation of their location is impossible.